 Flash must be verified to ensure program integrity.
 This procedure uses a loop to read back the same number of blocks programmed into the Flash.
-To verify a block of Flash, the SET-BLOCK-NUM vector (Appendix A on page 10) is first sent with the 'dddddddd' in the vector replaced with the block number to be read from Flash.
+To verify a block of Flash, the SET-BLOCK-NUM vector (Appendix A on page 9) is first sent with the 'dddddddd' in the vector replaced with the block number to be read from Flash.

 The programmer sends the VERIFY-SETUP vector-set and then waits and polls.
-Each Read Block operation reads a 64-byte block from Flash and stores the data in the target's SRAM starting at address 0x80.
-The programmer must then use the READ-BYTE vector with an offset of 0x80 (Figure 9 on page 6) to individually read each byte in the block.
+Each Read Block operation reads a 64-byte block from Flash and stores the data in the target's SRAM.
+The programmer must then use the READ-BYTE vector (Figure 9 on page 6) to individually read each byte in the block.
 After the programmer reads the block, the programming software must compare it with the block written to the Flash.
-Data mismatch must terminate the programming flow as a failure.
+Data mismatch denotes an incorrect Flash write and the programmer must terminate the programming flow as a failure.